 We tend to believe lies about ourselves.
-Things like we are not loveable, or not smart enough, or lacking in abilities, or a hundred other lies.
-And when we believe these things we are the most miserable.
+Things like we are not loveable, or not smart enough, or lacking in abilities, or a hundred others.
+And when we believe these lies of the enemy we are the most miserable.
 It’s time to embrace Biblical Affirmations that will set us free to live life the way God intended.
 Confident.
 Secure.
 Able.

 Are you ready?

 What are Biblical affirmations?

 The definition of “affirmation” is short, but meaningful words of encouragement that help us turn negative thoughts about ourselves, others, and our environment into positive statements.

 Are there Christian affirmations in the Bible?
 Let’s just say that affirmations are nothing new.
 They have been around since the Bible was written but were made popular among the mainstream in the 1960s.